Incubate-or-Intubate/realtime-datawarehousing/README.md

         USING DELTA;
     ```

-1. And finally, query the records!
+1. Et voila!
+Now query yours records
     ```sql
      SELECT * FROM default.orders_enriched;
     ```

-At this point, you can play around to your hearts desire with the dataset in Databricks.
-To emphasize was you accomplished, try constructing some queries that combine the data from two tables originating in the different source databases to do something cool. *Hint, total revenue by state, or something.*
+Experiment to your heart's desire with the data in Databricks.
+For example, you could write some queries that combine the data from two tables each source database, such as caclulating total revenue by state.

 </details>
 <br>

 <details>